 Participation in Civil Dialogue Groups in the European Commission.

 Direct contact with European policymakers, providing the necessary information to create a safer environment for pollinators and ourselves.

 BeeLife also takes an active role in the innovations for bee and pollinator health.

-We are currently leading the development of the EU Bee Partnership Prototype Platform on Bee Health.
+We lead the development of the EU Bee Partnership Prototype Platform on Bee Health.
 A new online platform to centralise and visualise data related to pollinators.
-The platform is inspired on BeeLife's original platform development, The Bee Hub.
+The platform is inspired by BeeLife's original platform development, The Bee Hub.
 We now continue working for the development of a fully operational platform financed by the European Food Safety Authority.

 We were also partners the EU-funded project The Internet of Bees (IoBee) (2017-2020).

 Disrupting the beehive digital monitoring market by developing and improving cutting-edge digital monitoring systems for beehives and pollinators, paired with spatial decision support system (SDSS).